michael-gif/cmd-custom/README.md

 - `run`
   - can run an os version
 - `bin`, `hex` and `dec`
-  - type one of them and then another followed by what to convert.
+  - converts from one to the other

 ### Command syntax
 - help